vincent-picaud/NLS_Fit.jl/docs/src/mapped_parameters.md

 dataDir = joinpath(rootDir,"data")
 ```

-# Constrained parameters
+# Mapped parameters

-You can reproduce the following computation using `sandbox/constrained_parameters.jl`.
+You can reproduce the following computation using `sandbox/mapped_parameters.jl`.

 ## Data and model